 • the reliability and power of imagination and inspiration and intuition and

-feeling (subjectivity) as opposed to rationality; hence, preference for
+emotion (subjectivity) as opposed to rationality; hence, preference for

 hazy pastel mystical thinking as opposed to rigid deadly logic

 • the efficacy of elevated (in a sense, transcendent) consciousness: